bfreuden/kubernetes-cheat-sheet/README.md

 Normally when you want to deploy an application you're writing yaml files and using kubectl to create corresponding resources in the cluster.
 Helms brings some standardization, documentation so it is easier for people to deploy applications in Kubernetes.
 You can think of Helm as a package manager.

+Hub of Helm packages: https://hub.helm.sh/

 A **chart** is a Helm package.
 It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 Charts come with default values, but Helm make it possible to easily override those values (using command-line or files).